 - One may be able to pick up scents of leather and sweet cocoa dust when tasting.

-- Made from purely organic grapes and using organic methods, this wine will improve your spirits and your health.
+- Made from purely organic grapes and using organic methods, this wine will improve your spirits and health.

 - The wine has been matured for four years, developing its delicious flavor and texture.

 - 13.5% alcohol.